Imaging Through Noise With Quantum Illumination: Results

-From the images presented in Fig. \ref{fig:UoGLosses} it is seen that the quantum illumination advantage, $A$, increases with the level of optical losses introduced.
-This increase in the quantum illumination advantage is due to the fact that the classical image contrast, in which all events are kept, degrades faster than the quantum illumination AND-image constructed using the result of the AND-operation (see supplementary material for a theoretical description of the effect).
+From the images presented in Fig. 5 it is seen that the quantum illumination advantage, $A$, increases with the level of optical losses introduced.
+This increase in the quantum illumination advantage is due to the fact that the classical image contrast, in which all events are kept, degrades faster than that of the quantum illumination AND-image constructed using the result of the AND-operation (see supplementary material for a theoretical description of the effect).
 The quantum illumination advantage also increases with the level of background noise events introduced into the probe beam from a thermal source, as is the expected behaviour from the equations we present in the supplementary material.
-We present the corresponding experimental results with increasing thermal illumination introduced into the system in the supplementary material.
+We also present the corresponding experimental results obtained under increasing levels of thermal illumination introduced into the system in the supplementary material.

 In addition to the imaging results for this quantum illumination protocol we also consider how it may be used in an application where the presence or absence of an object needs to be assessed.
 This is the context in which Lloyd \cite{lloyd_enhanced_2008} originally proposed the quantum illumination protocol and has clear applications in realising quantum LIDAR or quantum RADAR applications.
 It can be demonstrated that a strategy combining the information from the classical data and the quantum data, both acquired through quantum illumination, will always lead to a bit-error-rate enhancement, as long as a contrast advantage is detected in the quantum data.
 This bit-error-rate enhancement in the context of quantum illumination protocols is discussed in the supplementary material.